Why Is My Heat Pump Blowing Cold Air?

 - Dirty air filter: The HVAC filter traps airborne particles that could settle on and damage your heat pump.
 Change the filter regularly to prevent it from becoming clogged, which can impede heating and cooling performance.

 - Improper thermostat settings: Double-check that the thermostat is in “heating” mode.
 Then, set the fan to “auto,” not “on.”
 Keeping the fan on means it will continue to blow even when the compressor has shut off, leading to cold air blowing from your vents.

 - Disconnected return air duct: Loose, leaky, or disconnected ductwork could lead to a colder return air temperature and an overworked heat pump.
 An HVAC technician can measure the air-tightness of your air ducts and recommend a repair if needed.

-- Low refrigerant charge: As with air conditioners, heat pumps rely on an accurate refrigerant charge to function properly.
-If the system is leaking or was set up incorrectly during heat pump installation, a low charge could be the reason why it’s blowing cold air.
+- Low refrigerant charge: As with ACs, heat pumps rely on an accurate refrigerant charge to function properly.
+If the system is leaking or was set up incorrectly during installation, a low charge could be why it’s blowing cold air.
 You’ll need a technician’s help to recharge the system.

 - Lack of maintenance: Since heat pumps operate year-round, you should have your equipment serviced twice a year.
 Lack of preventative care could lead to less effective performance and a higher chance of malfunctions.

-- Faulty compressor or reversing valve: The compressor is a key component for extracting heat from refrigerant to warm your home in the winter.
+- Faulty compressor or reversing valve: The compressor is a key component for extracting heat from the refrigerant to warm your home in winter.
 The reversing valve is also critical, allowing the equipment to switch from cooling to heating mode.
-If either component is faulty, the air will continue to blow cold until you have the problem fixed.
+If either component is faulty, the air will continue to blow cold until it’s fixed.

 & your budget